Nehal-Naeem/ISSLiveLocator/README.md

 # JS-API-TUT
-📕 following JS APIs and data tutorial form the coding train YouTube channel
+📕 following is JS APIs and data tutorial form the coding train YouTube channel